-Students select samples of their work in the music journal for a portfolio submission (maximum 2,400 words).
+Students (maximum 2,400 words).
 Students submit:

-a. written work demonstrating engagement with, and understanding of, diverse musical material b. practical exercises (maximum 2 minutes):

-• creating: one creating exercise (score maximum 32 bars and/or audio 1 minute as appropriate to style)

-• performing: one performed adaptation of music from a local or global context for the student's own instrument a. a written experimentation report that supports the experimentation (maximum 1,500 words)
+- a. written work demonstrating engagement with, and understanding of, diverse musical material - b. practical exercises (maximum 2 minutes): - creating: one creating exercise (score maximum 32 bars and/or audio 1 minute as appropriate to style) - performing: one performed adaptation of music from a local or global context for the student's own instrument